How Does Sports Betting Work?

 Types of Sports Bets

 Sports betting can be so much more than just betting on the winner or loser of a match.
-Follow along with us as we explain the most common types of sports bets, including moneyline, parlays, point spread, and more!
+Follow along with us as we explain the most common types of sports bets , including moneyline, parlays, point spread, and more!

 Moneyline

-Sports betting doesn’t get any simpler than a standard moneyline bet.
-A moneyline bet is simply a wager on the outcome of a match.
+Sports betting doesn’t get any simpler than a standard moneyline bet .
+A moneyline bet is simply a wager on the outcome of a match .
 Nothing matters except who wins and who loses.

-For example, a Premier League moneyline bet may give you odds like 1/4 odds for a win for the home team, 9/1 odds for a win for the away team, and 5/1 for a draw.
+For example, the Premier League moneyline bet may give you odds like 1/4 odds for a win for the home team, 9/1 odds for a win for the away team, and 5/1 for a draw.
 No matter how many goals are scored and who scored them, you will win at your chosen odds as long as you predict the final outcome correctly.

 Accumulator

-By their simplest definition, accumulator bets, more commonly referred to as acca’s, are bets that involve more than one selection, and often consist of four or more.
+By their simplest definition, accumulator bets, more commonly referred to as acca’s, are bets that involve more than one selection , and often consist of four or more.
 In order to win an acca you must guess every one of your selections correctly.

 Because the odds are multiplied with each additional selection added, acca’s can be incredibly advantageous to your bank account if you win one.